 Future Electronics Employees Donate 22 Litres Of Blood In Life-Saving Partnership With Héma-Québec

-Future Electronics employees recently engaged in a blood drive with Héma-Québec, donating 48 pints (22 litres) of blood on June 9th.
-This event provides much-needed support to individuals across the region, with the potential to impact up to 144 lives.

-Pointe-Claire, Quebec - June 17, 2025 - Future Electronics once again demonstrated its dedication to social responsibility through a successful blood drive collaboration with Héma-Québec on June 9th.
-The company-wide initiative saw 48 employees roll up their sleeves to donate 48 pints (22 litres) of blood - enough to potentially save 144 lives in Quebec's healthcare system.
+(MENAFN- ForPressRelease) Pointe-Claire, Quebec (forpressrelease ) June 17, 2025 – Future Electronics once again demonstrated its dedication to social responsibility through a successful blood drive collaboration with Héma-Québec on June 9th.
+The company-wide initiative saw 48 employees roll up their sleeves to donate 48 pints (22 litres) of blood – enough to potentially save 144 lives in Quebec's healthcare system.

 This year's drive continues Future Electronics' annual tradition of supporting National Blood Donor Week.
 The collected donations will bolster Héma-Québec's vital mission of maintaining stable blood reserves for the province's hospitals, where nearly 800,000 biological products are needed annually to treat patients.